clasqm/yabasiclibs/clasquinator/README.md

 This library poaches as many ideas as possible from the other four dialog-providing libraries, but there is not 100% compatibility here, so we will not divide things into Common and Clasquinator-specific sections.

++ **ChangeColour**(menu$, title$, trigger$)
+    + Change the three colours used in this library.
+    + The value *menu$* is used to draw most elements.
+    + The value *title$* is used to print the title of those widgets that have them (but only in the default command set, in the others like *blablaDlg2()*, *blablaDlg3()* and so on it is calculated to either black or white for legibility).
+    + The value *trigger$* is the highlighted letter on buttons and menu items.
+    + The colours available are the normal ones yabasic can handle, namely "black", "white", "red", "blue", "green", "yellow", "cyan" and "magenta" (which can be abbreviated as "bla", "whi", "red", "blu", "gre", "yel", "cya" and "mag" respectively).
+    + The library does not check if the two colours are identical, or if they complement each other visually.
+If you want to make your menus unreadable, more power to you!
+    +The background colour of widgets is always black (well, actually, it is whatever your terminal's default background colour is), but your program's colours will be restored to whatever they were when a widget closes.
+    + To return to the default set, use the command *ChangeColourToDefault*().

 + **ClearDlg**()
     + On *dialog* and *whiptail*, this clears the dialog from your terminal.
 Same as the yabasic command CLEAR SCREEN, but may work better if you are expecting to issue another Linux command immediately.
     + On *zenity*, *clasquinator* and *kdialog*, dummy routines are provided for compatibility so that you do not need to rewrite your code.